Giles Coren: Journalism

-Coren has been a restaurant critic for The Times since 2002, having previously been restaurant critic for Tatler magazine and The Independent on Sunday.
-He was named "Food And Drink Writer of the Year" at the 2005 British Press Awards and in 2016 was named Restaurant Writer of the Year at the Fortnum and Mason Awards.
+Coren has been a restaurant critic for The Times since 2002, having previously been a restaurant critic for Tatler magazine and The Independent on Sunday.
+He was named Food And Drink Writer of the Year at the 2005 British Press Awards and in 2016 was named Restaurant Writer of the Year at the Fortnum and Mason Awards.
 As well as his restaurant work, he also contributes a regular column to The Times, the subjects of which range from personal life to politics.
 Under the pseudonym Professor Gideon Garter he wrote The Intellectual's Guide to Fashion for The Sunday Times.

-According to a paper published in Journalism Practice by Dr. Peter English and Dr. David Fleischman, Coren is "a sharp, witty columnist who can write with tongue in cheek".
-According to an English study, the average grade in Coren's reviews in The Times was 6.86.
-Coren claims his average score is actually 6.3, but should be 5; however, he produces "no more than half a dozen really bad" reviews a year.
+According to a paper published in Journalism Practice by Dr Peter English and Dr David Fleischman, Coren is "a sharp, witty columnist who can write with tongue in cheek".
+According to an English study, the average grade that Coren has given restaurants in his reviews in The Times was 6.86.
+Coren claims that his average score is actually 6.3, but should be 5; however, he produces "no more than half a dozen really bad" reviews a year.

-Coren has contributed articles to publications including Tatler and GQ.
-In November 2014, he joined Time Out as a columnist, writing weekly on city life.
+Coren has also written for GQ, and in November 2014, he joined Time Out as a columnist, writing weekly on city life.